- Record Groups

 In June 2003, a fire destroyed the Thingvalla Lutheran Church.
-At the time of the fire, the church's members rotated between the eight Icelandic churches in the area because of a dwindling population and in order to preserve and keep open the churches.
+At the time of the fire, its members rotated between the eight Icelandic churches in the area because of a dwindling population and to preserve and keep open the churches.
 The Thingvalla Lutheran Church was nearly 110 years old at the time of the fire.

 Also included are legal documents related to the case of Gudmundson v.
 Thingvalla Lutheran Church.
 On June 5, 1910, the Thingvalla Lutheran Church withdrew from the Icelandic Lutheran Synod.
 A disagreement between members over the doctrine of plenary inspiration of the Bible was the basis for the separation.
 A minority of members later withdrew from the congregation and passed a resolution that the majority members had departed from the original faith and violated the constitutions of the church and synod.